jackyzha0/quartz/content/notes/personas-and-scenarios.md

 - activities ⇒ what the user does, frequency and volume
 - attitudes ⇒ how the uers thinks about the product domian and knowledge
-- aptitudes ⇒ what education and trainging the user has
+- aptitudes ⇒ what education and training the user has
 - motivations
 	- why the user is engaged in the product domain
 - skills